bmoren/p5.pathRecorder/README.md

 ![p5.pathRecorder](p5.pathRecorder.png)
 #### record, save, and recall animation paths for your p5.js sketches!

 p5.pathRecorder offers various methods to interact, recall, store, and save paths of animation.
-This library is meant to speed up animations and make simple non-mathematical animations easier to use, quickly develop, and replicate.
-The library is designed to work in both 2d and 3d (WEBGL) modes of p5.js
+This library's goal is to make gesture based and irregular animations easier and quicker to develop, use, and replicate.
+The library is designed to work in both 2d and 3d (WEBGL) modes of [p5.js](http://p5js.org)

 [How to add a library to p5.js](https://p5js.org/libraries/)